Tools For Online Market Research

 TRIUMPHING YOUR COMPETITOR ANALYSIS

 SimilarWeb is perfect for gathering insight into any website’s traffic sources.
-It’s a great tool to find out more on where your prospects and leads are coming from as well as your competitors.
+It’s a great tool to find out more about where your prospects and leads are coming from as well as your competitors.
 Obviously, once you know where most of your audience is coming from – you know where to concentrate your efforts.
 For example: if you find out that the majority of your audience is coming from social media or more specifically Facebook – then you know you’ll need a strong Facebook marketing plan.

 ASSESSING THE SOCIAL